Abbegubbegum/gigsearch/README.md

 ## !!OBS!!
-OPEN TWO TERMINALS AND RUN 'npm run serve-db' AND 'npm run dev'
+OPEN TWO TERMINALS AND RUN 'npm run serve-db' AND 'npm run dev' TO RUN THE WEBSITE

 # gigsearch